Cock Robin: Lyrics

 The rhyme also has an alternative ending, in which the sparrow who killed Cock Robin is hanged for his crime.
 Several early versions picture a stocky, strong-billed bullfinch tolling the bell, which may have been the original intention of the rhyme.

 Origin and meaning

+Although the earliest known record of the song is from the mid-eighteenth century, there is some evidence that it is much older.
+The death of a robin by an arrow is depicted in a 15th-century stained glass window at Buckland Rectory, Gloucestershire.

+A similar fragmentary rhyme appears in the collected grammatical miscellany of 15th-century schoolmaster, Thomas Schort, which reads: